 None of the evidence at issue in this action is disputed by either party.
-This Petition and the underlying suit could even be adjudicated solely on Geraci's Complaint and April 2018 declaration containing judicial admissions that negate the dispositive material allegation in his Complaint; that the November Document is a final agreement for his purchase of the Property.
+This Petition and the underlying suit could even be adjudicated solely on Geraci's Complaint and Geraci's April 2018 declaration containing judicial admissions that negate the dispositive material allegation in Geraci's Complaint - that the November Document is a final agreement for his purchase of the Property.

-Petitioner does not have, nor has he had, the financial resources to meet his basic personal financial obligations, much less to undertake discovery and other measures in preparation for a trial.
-Additionally, Counsel is almost exclusively a criminal defense attorney and has never undertaken a civil trial or an appeal/petition such as this; he is representing Petitioner outside the scope of their original agreement solely because he believes this action against Petitioner is frivolous and its current procedural posture reflects an egregious miscarriage of justice.
+Petitioner does not have, and has not had, the financial resources to meet his basic personal financial obligations, much less to undertake discovery and other measures in preparation for a trial.
+Additionally, Counsel for Petitioner ("Counsel") is almost exclusively a criminal defense attorney and has never undertaken a civil trial; he is representing Petitioner outside the scope of their original agreement solely because he believes this action against Petitioner is frivolous and its current procedural posture reflects a blatant and egregious miscarriage of justice.
 Petitioner respectfully requests that this Court please issue an immediate stay while it reviews this Petition.
 See Alan S. v.
 Superior Court (2009) 172 Cal.App.4th 238, 241 (granting of extraordinary writ because party's petition presents an important issue regarding access to justice for pro per litigants with limited financial resources).

 Additionally, pursuant to CCP § 923, this Court has virtually unlimited discretion to make orders to preserve the status quo in protection of its own jurisdiction, including issuance of a stay order other than supersedeas.
 CCP § 923; People ex rel.
 San Francisco Bay Conservation & Development Com. v.
 Emeryville (1968) 69 Cal.2d 533, 538-539.
 Once this Court understands the simplicity of this case, it becomes self-evident that Geraci is motivated to limit his liability to Petitioner.
-As argued in the

-Receiver Motion (and below), the steps being taken by Geraci, if allowed to continue, will deprive this Court of its jurisdiction and its ability to vindicate Petitioner's rights at a later point in time.
-Geraci is taking steps to sabotage the main subject matter of the dispute in this action: an application for a Conditional Use Permit (the "CUP") for a Marijuana Outlet at the Property currently being processed by the City of San Diego (the "City").
-In protection of its jurisdiction, this Court should immediately issue a stay and appoint a receiver to manage the CUP application process pending final resolution of this action.
+As argued in the Ex Parte Application for a Receiver (and below), the steps being taken by Geraci if allowed to continue will deprive this Court of its jurisdiction and its ability to vindicate Petitioner's right at a later point in time.4 Geraci is taking steps to sabotage the main subject matter of the dispute in this action - a conditional use permit (the "CUP") for a Marijuana Outlet - currently being processed on the Property by the City of San Diego (the "City").
+In protection of its jurisdiction, this Court should immediately issue a stay and appoint a receiver to manage the CUP application with the City pending final resolution of this action.
 CCP § 923 ("The provisions of this chapter shall not limit the power of a reviewing court... to make any order appropriate to preserve the status quo, the effectiveness of the judgment subsequently to be entered, or otherwise in aid of its jurisdiction.") (emphasis added).